Houston Underride Accident Attorney

 What Is an Underride Accident?

-If you or a loved one was hurt in an underride accident, call our Houston truck accident lawyers.
+If you or a loved one was hurt in an underride accident, call our Houston truck accident lawyers today.

 Are There Laws to Protect Drivers from Underride Accidents?

-A tremendous amount of energy has been invested into bettering the safety regulations and maintenance laws of trucking companies and the drivers who work for them.
+A tremendous amount of energy has been invested into bettering the safety regulations and maintenance laws of trucking companies and their drivers.
 Unfortunately, unsafe driving and negligent practices remain a problem for truckers throughout the nation.
 Therefore, if you have been injured or if you lost a loved one in a fatal underride trucking accident, then you owe it to yourself—and your family—to take legal action.

-At our firm, we have handled some of the largest truck accident cases in all of the United States.
-The reckless and negligent behaviors of truck drivers and trucking companies can be brought to light and used in the representation of your accident and injury case.
-We know what it takes to successfully recover damages for truck accident victims, and we are prepared to employ the necessary measures to protect and uphold your rights after an accident of this nature.
+At Arnold & Itkin, we have handled some of the largest truck accident cases in the U.S. The reckless, negligent behaviors of drivers and trucking companies can be brought to light and used in the representation of your accident case.
+We know what it takes to successfully recover damages for victims, and we are prepared to employ the necessary measures to protect and uphold your rights after an accident of this nature.